Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

 Include a URL

-Take riders to a specific place or page in your app when they open the notification by adding a Target URL.
-Learn how to find and use your app URLs here.
+Take riders to a specific place when they open the notification by adding a Target URL.

-This works really well if you've given a call-to-action that needs riders to do something in your app as soon as they see the message.
+This works really well if you've given a call-to-action that needs riders to do something as soon as they see the message.
 It makes it even easier for them to take the desired action with just one tap.

-But the awesome thing about URLs is that they can literally go anywhere.
-You could also use a URL for a YouTube video, Facebook post, or your own website.
+The awesome thing about URLs is that they can literally go anywhere.
+You can use a URL for a YouTube video, Facebook post, or your own website.
 As soon as riders tap the message, they'll be taken straight there.

 Make an announcement